NEW! How Do I Report A Harvest Using A Smart Phone?

 A. The AHRS will collect the same basic information previously collected at check stations: date of harvest, season of harvest, type of firearm or bow used, gender of deer, antler points, Zone, County, Township and Deer Management Unit.
 The Zone and County location data are required.

 4. Q. What if I don't know the Township and/or Deer Management Unit (Unit) where I harvested my deer?

 A. The Township and Unit data are optional so you can still report your deer without this information.
-However, because they are important tools in making deer management decisions (and therefore hunting regulations), we ask that you use the Deer Hunting Location Viewer to get that information BEFORE you go hunting.
+However, because they are important tools in making deer management decisions (and therefore hunting regulations), we ask that you use the NJ Hunting and Trapping Explorer to get that information BEFORE you go hunting.